Notre Dame vs. Southern Utah Predictions & Picks - Women's NCAA Tournament First Round

 Notre Dame Performance Insights

+- Notre Dame is surrendering 56.8 points per game this season when playing at home, which is 1.1 fewer points than it is allowing when playing on the road (57.9).

-- On offense, the Fighting Irish have struggled over their last 10 games, scoring 67.5 points per contest over that span compared to the 74.8 they've put up over the course of this season.
+- On offense, the Fighting Irish have had a tough time putting the ball in the basket over their last 10 games, scoring 67.5 points per contest over that span compared to the 74.8 they've racked up over the course of this season.

 © 2023 Data Skrive.
 All rights reserved.